Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces

 There is a chain of Quillen equivalences relating this model category to the category of $\Gamma$-spaces over $\bof{\cJ}$ with a stable model structure. \end{theorem} In the theorem, a map of commutative $\cJ$-space monoids is a group completion if the associated map of $E_{\infty}$ spaces is a group completion in the usual sense.
 The proof of the theorem is more difficult than (and different to) the proof of the corresponding result about $\cI$-spaces in~\cite{Sagave-S_group-compl}: In the context of $\cJ$-spaces, the group completion functor $\Omega B$ for simplicial monoids does not lift to $\cC\cS^{\cJ}$.
 Moreover, we only get a chain of Quillen equivalences here, rather than a single Quillen equivalence as in the case of $\cI$-spaces.

 Together with a model category treatment of the passage from $\OmegaJof{E}$ to $\GLoneJof{E}$ that works as in the case of $\cI$-spaces, Theorem~\ref{thm:gp-model-str-and-comparison-introduction} is the key ingredient for \begin{theorem} The functor $\Ho(\cC\Spsym)\to\Ho(\GammaS/\bof{\cJ})$ induced by $\gloneJ$ is a right adjoint. \end{theorem} This theorem may be viewed as the graded analog of the result about ordinary units mentioned in Section~\ref{subsec:I-and-E_infty-introduction}.
-The reason for why group completions enter this theorem about units is that the stably fibrant replacement of a special $\Gamma$-space models the group completion rather than forming units.
+Group completions are relevant for this theorem about units because the stably fibrant replacement of a special $\Gamma$-space models the group completion.